Some-random/jiangdongwei0.github.io/_pages/about.md

 Research Focus
 ======
 I'm interested in the **self-improvement** capability of LLMs.
-If we begin with the “end” (superintelligence/AGI) in mind, relying on human annotation won't get us there.
-We need to teach the model to interact with the environment and self-improve.
+If we begin with the “end” (superintelligence/AGI) in mind, relying on human input won't get us there.
+We need to teach models to interact with the environment and self-improve.
 Specifically, I'm interested in:
 - **Understanding the underlying reason** that prevents LLM from effective self-improvement
 - **Building an environment** that provides faithful feedback for self-improvement
 - **Incorporating reasoning techniques** to solve issues during self-improvement